TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 Additionally you don't have to worry about things like trailing commas as SQLGlot will remove them at parse time.

 ## Macros
 Although SQL is very powerful, it is often required to run SQL queries with dynamic components like date filters.
+For example, you may want to change the date ranges in a `between` statement so that you can get the latest batch of data.
+SQLMesh provides these dates automatically through macro variables.

-Additionally, large queries can be difficult to read and maintain, so having macros is powerful tool to address these advanced use cases.
+Additionally, large queries can be difficult to read and maintain.
+In order to make queries less bloated and repetitive, SQLMesh allows for you to write powerful macros that can make your SQL queries easier to manage.

 SQLMesh supports a powerful [macro syntax](../../macros) and [Jinja](https://jinja.palletsprojects.com/en/3.1.x/).